 © 2023 GN Hearing A/S. All rights reserved.
-ReSound is a trademark of GN Hearing A/S. Apple, the Apple logo, iPhone, iPad, iPod touch are trademarks of Apple Inc., registered in the U.S. and other countries.
+Apple. the Apple logo, iPhone, iPad, iPod touch are trademarks of Apple Inc., registered in the U.S. and other countries.
 App Store is a service mark of Apple Inc., registered in the US and other countries.
 Android, Google Play and the Google Play logo are trademarks of Google LLC.
-The Bluetooth word mark and logos are registered trademarks owned by Bluetooth SIG, Inc.
+The Bluetooth word mark and logos are registered trademarks owned by Bluetooth SIG.
+Inc.